 Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 Basal cell carcinoma (BCC)

-- 70% of non-melanoma skin cancers.
+BCC makes up about 70% of non-melanoma skin cancers.

-If BCC is left untreated or grows larger than 5 cm, it may grow deeper into the skin and damage nearby tissue.
+However, if a BCC is left untreated or grows larger than 5 cm, it may grow deeper into the skin and damage nearby tissue.
 This may make treatment more difficult and increase the chance of the BCC returning.

 Squamous cell carcinoma (SCC)